Alaska Native enthusiasm for Interior nominee puts Murkowski on the spot - Alaska Public Media

 Deb Haaland, a Laguna Pueblo tribal member from New Mexico, would be the first Indigenous cabinet secretary.
 Alaska Native leaders have mounted a big campaign to confirm her.

-Haaland’s background matters, said former Alaska legislator Mary Peltola of Bethel, because of the authority she would have over matters like subsistence hunting and fishing rights, tribal courts and Native allotments.
+Haaland’s background matters, said former Alaska legislator Mary Peltola of Bethel, because of the authority she would have over matters such as subsistence hunting and fishing rights, tribal courts and Native allotments.

 “For hundreds of years, we really haven’t had many Native people at the top who have a true understanding of the way that we live and our values and, you know, just the realities of growing up as a Native person and raising your family as a Native person,” Peltola said.
 “This is a very big deal.”